Skip to main content

 2. When an unmarried parent seeks child support

-3. When a state child support agency's services are used to obtain support for a child
+3. When a state child support agency's services obtain support on behalf of a child

 Child Support Orders as Part of the Divorce Process

-When a divorcing couple has one or more children, child support will be one of the first issues addressed.
+When a couple divorces, they may attend a court date.
+The child support obligation will be one of the first issues addressed.
 This may be with a temporary order for child support or in an expedited hearing to consider temporary child support.

-When finalizing the child custody and parenting time agreement, the family court judge will also decide the non-custodial parent's child support payment.
+When finalizing the issue of custody of the child, and parenting time agreement, the family court judge will also decide the non-custodial parent's child support payment.

 It's also possible that divorcing spouses may reach a settlement agreement on child support out of court.
-In most states, the family court judge will still need to approve the agreement to ensure it complies with state child support guidelines and to ensure that it results in an enforceable child support order.
+In most states, the family court judge must still approve the agreement to ensure it complies with state child support guidelines.
+They will also ensure that it results in an enforceable child support order.
 Once approved, the agreement will serve as the basis for a child support order entered by the court.

 The family court will put a child support order in place, ordering the non-custodial parent to pay a certain amount of money per month toward the child's financial support.